-What I value about birth photography especially is that it’s your real life, your beautiful memories.
-It’s the story of the day you met the love of you life, captured on film to remember forever.
+What I love most about birth photography is that it’s your real life, your beautiful memories.
+It’s the story of the day you met the love of your life, captured in print to remember forever.
 It helps with birth recovery and it also helps parents share their birth story, if they choose, so that family and friends who were not present at the birth can feel like they were there too; which helps them bond to baby as well.
 But best of all is that when these little babies become little kids, their birth story photos are their favorites.
 They love to see the special day and the special way they were born.
 They love to hear mom and dad tell the story and see it unfold before them one page at a time.
 As one client put it, “When our daughter sees the look on her daddy’s face when he first saw her, she can know, without a shadow of a doubt, just how loved and wanted she is.”
-Without birth photography those
+Without birth photography those magical moments are

-I’m a proud mama of both adopted and biological kids--both our adoptions were from birth, I even got to be in the OR with one of them!
+I’m a proud mama of both adopted and biological kids--both our adoptions were from birth, I even got to be in the delivery room with one of them!

 We are a military family, with roots in both Maryland and Washington.

 I’m super into MBTI Personality Type stuff, and find it super helpful in every role of my life--wife, parent, friend, photographer!
-(I’m and ENFJ for any fellow junkies;)
+(I’m an ENFJ for any fellow enthusiasts;)

-My “auntie” name is Heyhey, and that’s what all my kid clients call me too!
+My “auntie” name is Heyhey, and that’s what I have all my kid clients call me too!
 And I love that the silly chicken in Moana is also called Heihei!